btarg/BlazeBot/README.md

 # Starting the bot
 On Windows, the bot can be started using the `BlazeBot-Windows.bat` file.

 On Linux/Unix, the bot can be started using the `BlazeBot-Linux.sh` file.
+(This only works with Python 3.6.X)

 I reccommend on any Linux system that you use [Thonny](http://thonny.org) or IDLE.